 - Only use direct flights to avoid airline transfers.
-This will also ensure that you aren’t delayed while wait for your pet to get off the plane.
+This will also ensure that you aren’t delayed while waiting for your pet to get off the plane.

 - Travel on the same flight as your cat.
 Ask the airline if you can watch them being loaded into the cargo hold and unloaded.